 However, there does exist the possibility to work shorter shifts, from 8 to 12 hours, 4 to 5 days per week.
 Additionally, those CRNAs who work in outpatient clinics, or the offices of healthcare practitioners may have a more regular 8 am to 5 pm set schedule.

 “I would say the lifestyle of professionals in this career is flexible,” Badran noted.
 “You can work 24, 16, 14, 12, 10 or 8 hour shifts depending on the facility you choose to be employed by.
 However, being on call, working weekends and holidays will usually be a part of the schedule, so be prepared for that.
 Regardless, you can still work part-time or contingent schedules and make a very good salary.”

-Now is a great time to begin a career as a Nurse Anesthetist!
-From 2014 to 2024, the Nurse Anesthetist occupation is projected to grow 31 percent, which is much faster than the average for all occupations.
+Now is a great time to begin a career in healthcare as a Nurse Anesthetist!
+Over the next decade, the Nurse Anesthetist occupation is projected to grow 26 percent, which is much faster than the average for all occupations.
 This growth can largely be attributed to a growing demand for pain relief in the field of healthcare.

 “I had no issues finding a position once graduating.
 The career outlook seems good,” Badran said.

 The top employers of Nurse Anesthetists are the offices of Physicians, hospitals, outpatient care centers, the office of other healthcare practitioners and the federal executive branch.
 The state which employs the greatest number of these professionals is Texas, followed by Ohio, North Carolina, Pennsylvania and Florida.